emili-a-da/brain-tumor-ai-classifier/README.md

 4. **Read Medical Information**: Review detailed explanations in organized tabs
 5. **Analyze Confidence**: Check detailed probability breakdown

-## ⚠️ Medical Disclaimer

-**IMPORTANT**: This AI model is designed for educational and research purposes only.
-It should not be used as a substitute for professional medical diagnosis or treatment decisions.
-Always consult with qualified healthcare professionals for proper medical evaluation, diagnosis, and treatment planning.

 ## 🙏 Acknowledgments